 The blacklist approach is manual and therefore error-prone.
 Every device needs to be known and the policies must be synchronized across various data center, cloud and branch locations.
 This adds additional risks and even more when dealing with different vendors and technologies (like clouds, data center, etc.).

 However, the whitelist approach works the other way round.
 Whitelist starts with a default 'deny all' approach.
 Nothing is trusted.
 Whitelist rules are then created to allow the users, devices, services, and applications to talk to one another.
 Whitelist rules explicitly allow access.

 Cloud-Delivered Remote Access

 If you need to support remote access all over the world, it makes sense to cloud-deliver the service rather than attempting to install a VPN concentrator in a cloud or data center close to the user.
-Meta Networks has built an intelligent and globally distributed cloud-native network that allows users to connect and consume access as a service.
+Proofpoint Meta has built an intelligent and globally distributed cloud-native network that allows users to connect and consume access as a service.

 It consists of software-based PoPs strategically located around the world.
 It’s an agile software-based solution as opposed to the traditional hardware-based technology, therefore it's easy to scale and spin-up additional PoPs in response to new customer requirements.